-3. To ensure compliance with legal reporting requirements that apply

-- The policy should be reviewed by legal counsel to ensure compliance with applicable laws - 4.
-To protect the organization from potential legal liability arising from claims involving allegations of sexual abuse
+- 3. To ensure compliance with legal reporting requirements that apply - The policy should be reviewed by legal counsel to ensure compliance with applicable laws - To protect the organization from potential legal liability arising from claims involving allegations of sexual abuse

-- Having a child protection policy cannot prevent a third party (i.e. a victim) from taking steps to commence a lawsuit as there is no way to guarantee that an organization would not be sued.
-In addition, it is not possible to implement a procedure that can provide a 100% guarantee that child abuse would not occur - However, having a child protection policy can help to protect the church or charity from potential liability by reducing the likelihood that incidents involving abuse of children would occur, through implementation of checks and balances within the operations
+Having a child protection policy cannot

+prevent a third party (i.e. a victim) from

+taking steps to commence a lawsuit as

+there is no way to guarantee that an

+organization would not be sued.
+In

+addition, it is not possible to implement a

+procedure that can provide a 100%

+guarantee that child abuse would not occur

+However, having a child protection policy can help to protect the organization from potential liability by reducing the likelihood that incidents involving abuse of children would occur, through implementation of checks and balances within the operations

-- Such a policy would also serve as evidence of due diligence steps taken by the church or charity to protect its children and would thereby assist in defending against any legal claims, should they arise - Many insurance companies now require churches and charities must have an abuse prevention plan as a prerequisite to providing relevant insurance coverage - It can be difficult to obtain insurance coverage for claims involving sexual abuse, but where it is possible to do so, churches and charities should strongly consider purchasing such additional coverage
+- Such a policy would also serve as evidence of due diligence steps taken by the organization to protect its children and would thereby assist in defending against any legal claims, should they arise - Many insurance companies now require organizations have an abuse prevention plan as a prerequisite to providing relevant insurance coverage - It can be difficult to obtain insurance coverage for claims involving sexual abuse, but where it is possible to do so, organizations should strongly consider purchasing such additional coverage